nailtonvital/japan-radio-app/README.md

 # radio-app

 ## About
-This is a app that join various radios around the world into a sigle app
+This is a app that join various radios from japan into a sigle app

 ## Checklist